 The Deputy Prime Minister and Minister for Agriculture and Water Resources, the Hon.
 Barnaby Joyce MP announced on 25 November 2016 that the APVMA will be relocating its operation to Armidale in regional NSW.
 While there is no established timeframe for the relocation, it is expected that the APVMA will be moving to Armidale in 2019.

-This page will keep you updated with the latest news on our journey to building a world class regulator in regional Australia.
+This page and our Relocation FAQs will keep you updated with the latest news on our journey to building a world class regulator in regional Australia.

 On 8 February 2017, the Senate passed a motion for an inquiry into elements of the APVMA relocation.
 The report is due to be tabled on 9 May 2017.
 The APVMA will continue to operate as normal, including planning for its relocation to Armidale.